About Richard Hayes

 Weird experience

 Today, I received the first of forty radiation treatments.
 The staff at the Florida Cancer Institute are incredibly nice.
 The experience of being bolted to a narrow table by my face was… scary.
-This treatment was longer than the successive ones as they needed to shoot some x-rays and consult with medical oncologist.
+This treatment was longer than the successive ones, as they needed to shoot some x-rays and consult with a medical oncologist.
 The technicians were pleased with the initial procedure.

 Tomorrow, morning we start chemotherapy at 8:45am.
 It’s expected to last five to six hours.
 At 2:15pm, I receive the second radiation treatment.

 Thanks for the prayer support.
 I appreciate the cards and notes of encouragement.
-I apologize for not being able to follow-up with everyone directly.
+I apologize for not being able to follow up with everyone directly.
 You are a huge part of my care team.
 Thank you!

-Here are a few photos that Lisa took today.
+Here are a few photos taken today.

-Press on dear friends, Rich
+Press on, dear friends.
+Rich

 Basic, simple faith!